 - M.S., Electrical and Computer Engineering, University of California, Santa Barbara, 2007

 - B.S., Electrical and Computer Engineering, University of Idaho, 2005

 - The National Academies Mirzayan Science and Technology Policy Fellowship, 2011

 - UCSB Electrical and Computer Engineering Department Dissertation Fellowship, 2010

 - Center for Nanotechnology and Society Science Fellow, 2006-2010

 - Optical Society of America

-Dr. Lively is skilled at designing, managing, and executing human participant studies for wearables, advanced imaging, and biometrics in global environments.
-Her experience helps clients build products that perform for a wide variety of users while preventing data bias, collecting personal data with consideration for privacy, and managing the risks associated with global data collection.
-Dr. Lively has experience executing studies throughout the product design cycle.
-She can advise on the appropriate size and scale of a studies based on upcoming design decisions.
+Skilled at designing, managing, and executing human participant studies using prototype and commercially available technology, Dr. Lively's experience helps clients build high-quality data sets used to develop products that perform for a wide variety of applications.
+She focuses on using methodologies that prevent data bias, collecting personal data with consideration for privacy, and managing the risks and resources associated with high-value data collection.
+Additionally, Dr. Lively has experience executing studies throughout design and validation cycles.

 Dr. Lively holds a Ph.D. in Electrical Engineering from the University of California, Santa Barbara.
 Her graduate research focused on infrared lasers and detectors.
 In addition to her technical work, she has long focused on addressing issues surrounding technology from an interdisciplinary perspective.
 As a Science Policy Fellow at the National Academy of Engineering, she participated in studies to improve healthcare through the implementation of systems engineering tools.
 She has also studied the issues and implications related to media framing of emerging nanotechnologies.